-Feature Description Hierarchy item's combi pplied to an item on the i-Vu® Pro tree affects that item and all of its children.
-A child ned schedule could be the result of multiple schedules applied at different levels above a child item's combined schedule: Add a schedule at the child that overrides the current schedule.
-See the Priority feature below.
-Set the child to ignore the parent schedules.
-To do this, select the child item on the tree, then go to Schedules > Configure.
-Select the schedule, then click Ignore Schedules above this level.
-You can then add a different schedule for the child.
+Feature Description Hierarchy item's combine plied to an item on the i-Vu® Pro tree affects that item and all of its children.
+A child ed schedule could be the result of multiple schedules applied at different levels above a child item's combined schedule: Add a sche edule at the child that overrides the current schedule.
+See the Priority feature below. to Schedu ild to ignore the parent schedules.
+To do this, select the child item on the tree, then go les > Configure .
+Select the schedule, then click Ignore Schedules above this level .
+You add a different schedule for the child.
 Any schedule change that you make to an item affects it and all of its children.
-Any schedule change that you make to an item affects it and all of its children.
-Priority change that you make to an item affects it and all of its children. sign one of the following priorities to every schedule.
-Priority Priority You must ass sign one of the following priorities to every schedule.
-Priority You must ass For
+Priority You must assig gn one of the following priorities to every schedule.
+Use For Normal A typical occupied period